aweirdlittlecat/Quiz-App/readme.md

 Overview
-This is a simple and interactive Quiz Application where users can answer multiple-choice questions, receive instant feedback, and track their scores.
+This is a simple and interactive Quizzing site where users can answer multiple-choice questions, receive instant feedback, and track their scores.
 This project demonstrates frontend development, state management, and interactive UI design.

 Features
-Multiple categories of quizzes
+Multiple questions
 Score tracking
 Responsive and user-friendly interface